Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-technical-architecture-english.rst

-Version Control: GIT
+Version Control: Git
 --------------------

-`GIT <http://git-scm.com/>`_, is a free and open source distributed version control system.
+`Git <http://git-scm.com/>`_, is a free and open source distributed version control system.
 It allows to keep track of the changes of the Sim-Diasca source code, and to share it among developers.

 Docutils